-ROLE OF WASREB IN LICENSING WATER SERVICES BOARDS
+ROLE OF WASREB IN LICENSING WATER WORKS DEVELOPMENT AGENCIES (WWDAs)

-The Water Act 2016 under Section 72, gives Wasreb the mandate of licensing Water Services Boards.
-The Licence is therefore a statutory requirement which gives the Water Services Boards (WSBs) the power to provide water services.
-As tool for regulating the sector, the Licence sets out the conditions and targets of performance WSBs should to ensure quality in service provision.
+The Water Act 2016 under Section 72, gives Wasreb the mandate of licensing Water Works Development Agencies.
+The Licence is therefore a statutory requirement which gives the Water Works Development Agencies (WWDAs) the power to provide water services.
+As tool for regulating the sector, the Licence sets out the conditions and targets of performance WWDAs should to ensure quality in service provision.

-Before being issued with a licence, a Water Services Boards (WSB) should satisfy Wasreb that:
+Before being issued with a licence, a Water Works Development Agency should satisfy Wasreb that: